izzymg/Mass-BMP-To-PNG/README.md

 * `--silent` Prevents stdout
 * `--input="path"` Directory to process bmps in.
 Defaults to execution directory.
 * `--output="path"` Directory to output pngs to.
 Defaults to execution directory.

+## Usage

+You can download the compiled binaries in the releases section `https://github.com/izzymg/Mass-BMP-To-PNG/releases`

+For windows, you can right click the exe, create a shortcut, open its properties add the run flags to the "Target" section

+e.g `C:\Users\You\Downloads\Mass-BMP-To-PNG.exe --input="D:\Games\SteamLibrary\steamapps\common\Skyrim" --output="D:\Pictures\SkyrimScreenshots"`